olivier-carrere/redaction-technique.org/src/content/docs/en/veille/raspberry-pi-plateforme-documentation.md

 ---
 title: "The Raspberry Pi 3 as a documentation platform"
 description: "With its modest resources, a Raspberry Pi 3 is all you need to create, manage and generate documentation in PDF, HTML or EPUB format."
+proofreading: IA
 ---

-Do you need an outpouring of power to generate professional documentation?
-With its single gigabyte of RAM and smartphone-like processor, the Raspberry Pi 3 seems to be positioned as a good office workstation from the 2000s...
-In practice, however, it turns out that a CPU costing around 40 euros is more than enough to create, manage and generate documentation in PDF, HTML or other formats.
+Do you need a lot of power to generate professional documentation?
+With its single gigabyte of RAM and smartphone-like processor, the Raspberry Pi 3 seems fit for an early 2000s office workstation.
+In practice, however, a CPU costing around 40 euros is more than enough to create, manage, and generate documentation in PDF, HTML, or other formats.

 :::note
-The aims of this post are to:
+This post aims to:

-- Present a <abbr title="Proof of Concept, demonstration of feasibility">POC</abbr> and use minimal resources to create, manage and publish professional documentation.
-Most operations therefore take place in text mode, under Linux.
-While the solutions presented here also work in graphical mode under Windows, they may not be available under Windows 10 IoT, intended for the Raspberry Pi 3.
+- Present a <abbr title="Proof of Concept, demonstration of feasibility">POC</abbr> and use minimal resources to create, manage, and publish professional documentation.
+Most operations occur in text mode under Linux.
+While these solutions work in graphical mode under Windows, they may not be available on Windows 10 IoT, intended for the Raspberry Pi 3.
-- Presenting a user scenario that's as simple as possible, sometimes to the detriment of technical elegance.
+- Present a user scenario that's as simple as possible, sometimes at the expense of technical elegance.
 :::

 ## Configure the Raspberry Pi 3

-**Prerequisites
+**Prerequisites**

-- 16 GB class 10 micro-SD card (preferred).
+- 16 GB class 10 micro-SD card (recommended).
 - Wired or Wi-Fi Internet connection.

 1. Install the Raspbian Linux distribution on your Raspberry Pi 3 via NOOBS.